 Urinary tract abnormalities in children

 Urinary tract infections in children are a marker of possible urinary tract abnormalities (eg, obstruction, neurogenic bladder Neurogenic bladder Congenital urinary bladder anomalies often occur without other genitourinary abnormalities.
 They may cause infection, retention, incontinence, and reflux.
 Symptomatic anomalies may require surgery... read more , ureteral duplication Ureter duplication anomalies Ureteral anomalies frequently occur with renal anomalies but may occur independently.
-Complications include Obstruction, vesicoureteral reflux, infection, and calculus formation (due to urinary... read more ); these abnormalities are particularly likely to result in recurrent infection if vesicoureteral reflux Vesicoureteral Reflux (VUR) Vesicoureteral reflux is retrograde passage of urine from the bladder back into the ureter and sometimes also into the renal collecting system, depending on severity.
+Complications include Obstruction, vesicoureteral reflux, urinary tract infections, and urinary calculus... read more ); these abnormalities are particularly likely to result in recurrent infection if vesicoureteral reflux Vesicoureteral Reflux (VUR) Vesicoureteral reflux is retrograde passage of urine from the bladder back into the ureter and sometimes also into the renal collecting system, depending on severity.
 Reflux predisposes to urinary... read more (VUR) is present.
 About 20 to 30% of infants and children age 12 to 36 months with UTI have VUR.
 The younger the child at the first UTI, the higher the likelihood of VUR.
 VUR is classified by grade ( see Table: Grades of Vesicoureteral Reflux* Grades of Vesicoureteral Reflux* ).

 Recurrent UTI is clearly associated with VUR, especially VUR of higher grades.
 This association is likely due to two factors—that VUR predisposes to infection and recurrent infections can worsen VUR.
 The relative contribution of each factor in children with recurrent UTI is unclear.
 Children with more severe reflux may have higher risk of developing hypertension and renal failure (caused by repeated infection and chronic pyelonephritis), but the evidence is not definitive (see treatment of VUR Vesicoureteral reflux Urinary tract infection (UTI) is defined by ≥ 5 × 104 colonies/mL in a catheterized urine specimen or, in older children, by repeated voided specimens with ≥ 105 colonies/mL... read more ).